Placing Non-Palette Components or Forms

-Click on the form workspace at the desired location to place the component.
+Click the form workspace at the desired location to place the component.

-In the Add Non-Palette Component dialog box, click the Class or Form radio button, and specify the name of the class or form in the text field.
+In the Add Non-Palette Component dialog, click the Class or Form radio button, and specify the name of the class or form in the text field.
 Alternatively, click the corresponding ellipsis button, or press Shift+Enter.

 If IntelliJ IDEA cannot locate the compiled class with the specified name and the default constructor, the component is red highlighted in the form, which means that it will not show at runtime:

 Compile the class Ctrl+Shift+F9 and press Reload Custom Components button on the toolbar